 Unfortunately, due to its long cooking process, and relatively expensive ingredients, it's hard to find a quality pasticada in a restaurant.
 If you've got a chance to eat it at people's house while in Dalmatia, that would be perfect.
 Otherwise, try it in a restaurant, at least to get the idea of a dish.
 We've eaten a good pasticada in the Vinica Monkovic restaurant, Buffet Fife in Split, and in Adria restaurant in Metkovic.

-Basically you can put any kind of meat and veggies in a tray, salt it, add spices, oil, and cover it with a bell-like lid.
+Basically, you can put any kind of meat and veggies in a tray, salt it, add spices, oil, and cover it with a bell-like lid.
 Placed in a fireplace, the lid is then covered with embers.
 It's cooked for two hours, but after about an hour or so, the lid is lifted, meat is turned, and some other spices are added, like a mix of honey and cognac with Mediterranean herbs.

-This dish usually needs to be ordered in advance in restaurant.
+This dish usually needs to be ordered in advance in a restaurant.
 Some restaurants have it on a menu all the time, but peka is the best when made on order.
 We've eaten an excellent octopus peka in the tavern Roki's in Vis Island.

 Buzara is a method of cooking seafood, mainly crustaceans and shellfish, wildly used in a coastal Croatia.
-Scampi, shrimps, mussels or clams are shortly cooked with white wine, garlic, parsley and breadcrumbs.
+Scampi, shrimps, mussels or clams are shortly cooked with white wine, garlic, parsley, and breadcrumbs.
 Tomato paste is sometimes added for color.
-However, my mother in-law never uses tomato paste when she makes this dish.
+However, my mother-in-law never uses tomato paste when she makes this dish.

 This is the simplest, yet one of the most delicious ways to prepare shrimps or mussels.
 Roll your sleeves (yes, buzara is eaten with hands), and indulge in this yummy Croatian dish.